 1. Benito Juarez Market Oaxaca

-The Benito Juarez Market in Centro Oaxaca is full of local produce, meat, fish and flowers as well as the famous chocolate used for Mole sauce.
+The Benito Juarez Market in Centro Oaxaca is full of local produce, meat, fish and flowers, and the famous chocolate used for Mole sauce.
 The smell of the chocolate was intense.
-At the other end of the market, there is a BBQ area where you could choose your own meat and have it cooked to your liking.
+At the other end of the market, there is a BBQ area where you can choose your meat and have it cooked to your liking.

-The Benito Juarez Market is the oldest market in Oaxaca being established in 1893.
-The market takes up the whole block and can be accessed by 20 de Noviembre, Flores Magon, Las Casas, and Aldama.
+The Benito Juarez Market, established in 1893, is Oaxaca’s oldest market,.
+It covers the whole block and can be accessed by 20 de Noviembre, Flores Magon, Las Casas, and Aldama.

 Address: Las Casas S/N, OAX_RE_BENITO JUAREZ, Centro,